anima-wg/brski-cloud/anima-brski-cloud.md

 If the request is correct and the Registrar is able to handle it, but unable to determine ownership, then it MUST return a 401 Unauthorized response to the pledge.
 This signals to the Pledge that there is currently no known owner domain for it, but that retrying later might resolve this situation.
 The Registrar MAY also include a Retry-After header that includes a time to defer.
-A pledge with some kind of indicator (such as a screen or LED) SHOULD consider this an onboarding failure, and indicate this to the operator.
+A pledge with some kind of indicator (such as a screen or LED) SHOULD consider this a bootstrapping failure, and indicate this to the operator.

 If the Cloud Registrar successfully determines ownership, then it MUST take one of the following actions: